ishaansucksatlife/Hand-Gesture-Draw/README.md

 #### 💾 Where are my drawings saved?
 Drawings are automatically saved in the `saved_drawings/` folder with timestamps.

+#### 🖥️ What are the system requirements?
+- Minimum: Dual-core processor, 4GB RAM, 720p webcam
+- Recommended: Quad-core processor, 8GB RAM, 1080p webcam

+#### 🎨 Can I customize the brush colors?
+Yes!
+Use the color change gesture or keyboard shortcut to cycle through predefined colors.

 ## 💬 Need Help?

 Join our **Discord Support Server**: